 These guys might be geniuses.
 But their strategy is simpler than it sounds.
 You just put investment eggs into more baskets than the average duck.
 Such a strategy provides decent long-term returns while reducing portfolio risk.

 AssetBuilder’s portfolios serve as an example.
-They include almost everything, rebalanced once a year:
+They include almost everything: